roidrage/scalarium-riak/README.md

 Specifics of Usage
 --------

-Currently this Cookbook provides you two ways to boot Riak
+Currently this Cookbook provides the following methods of using Riak:

 1. Riak K/V only

-2. Riaksearch with K/V
+  * Add an utility instance with the following naming scheme,

-* As you will not want to mix your clusters likely, this recipe assumes this behavior.
-Add a utility instance to your environment with the following naming scheme to use,
+  * riak_0

-* riak_0 if you wish to start a Riak K/V only Cluster
+  * riak_1
-* riaksearch_0 if you with to start a Riak Search Enabled K/V Cluster
+  ...

-* Note: _0 nodes are required as that is the 'ring master'.
-There is no ending number defined.
+  * Note you must always start with _0 as that is the 'ring master'.

 * Lastly, Words of Wisdom from Basho themselves.